Medicare, Medigap, and Supplement Plans: A Simple Guide to Better Healthcare Choices

 Making the Best Choice

-Consider your healthcare needs carefully.
-Do you travel internationally?
-Do you visit specialists frequently?
-Are you generally healthy, or do you have ongoing medical conditions?
-Your answers will guide you toward the right plan.
+Think about your own health needs.
+Do you travel outside the U.S.?
+Do you see specialists often?
+Are you generally healthy, or do you have ongoing health issues?
+Your answers will help point you to the right plan.

 Copyright 2025 Salted Horse Management Group, LLC.
 All Rights Reserved.